 (Note to self: I need to be more scientific about regulating the calories I consume.)

 For me as a Microsoft Excel user for many years, Excel was my tool of choice for recording and plotting the data.
-The rest of this post explains my method for collecting the data and the use of Excel to record it.
-Ultimately it offers Excel files that you can download to use as templates with your Excel software so you can record your measurements in like manner.
+The rest of this post explains my method for collecting the data and the use of Excel Body Weight Templates to start a new record annually.
+Ultimately it offers Excel Body Weight Templates – files that you can download to use with your Excel software so you can record your measurements in like manner.

 Having decided on the tool for recording the data I then had to decide when I would measure my weight.
 I chose first thing in the morning, before eating or drinking, after visiting the bathroom and without clothing (I keep my hat specs on).
 This way I get the feel-good-factor of seeing my lowest possible weight each day.
 (We lose up to 1.5kgs at night due to exhaling moisture in our breath and urinating.)
 The point here is not to come up with an exact daily weight – it’s impossible.
 Our weight fluctuates up and down 2 or 3 pounds throughout the day.
 The point is to try and arrive at a consistent set of measurements that can be used to display a meaningful average weight situation, over time, on a graph.